Haagerup property and group-invariant percolation: Preliminaries

 for every $g,h\in\Gamma$.
 Similarly, a function $\psi\colon\Gamma\to[0,\infty)$ is called {\em measure definite} if the kernel $k_\psi(g,h)=\psi(g^{-1}h)$ is measure definite. \end{itemize} According to a well-known result of Schoenberg, a function $\psi: \Gamma \to \C$ is conditionally negative definite if and only if for every $t\geq 0$, the map $g\mapsto \exp(- t \psi(g))$ is positive definite.
 The origins of the Haagerup property can be traced back to the seminal work of Haagerup \cite{H79} on group $C^*$-algebras of free groups, where, as a key ingredient, it was shown that the word-length function $|\cdot|$ on the finitely generated free group $\F_r$ (w.r.t.\ the standard set of generators) is conditionally negative definite.
 Therefore, by Schoenberg's correspondence, Haagerup's result can be restated by saying that, for each $t\geq 0$, the map $\F_r \ni g \mapsto \exp(- t|g|)$ is positive definite.
 Note that if

 then each $\varphi_j$ vanishes at infinity and the sequence converges pointwise to $1$.
-In this vein, below we summarize the characterizations of the Haagerup property in terms of positive and conditionally negative definite functions that are relevant for our purposes: \begin{theorem}[{\cite[Theorem 2.1.1]{CCJJV01}}] Let $\Gamma$ be a finitely generated group.
+In this vein, below we summarize the characterizations of the Haagerup property in terms of positive and conditionally negative definite functions that are relevant for our purposes: \begin{theorem}[Characterizations of the Haagerup property, cf.~{\cite[Theorem 2.1.1]{CCJJV01}}] Let $\Gamma$ be a finitely generated group.
 Then the following are equivalent: \begin{enumerate} \item[{\rm (i)}] $\Gamma$ has the Haagerup property; \item[{\rm (ii)}] there exists a conditionally negative definite function $\psi$ on $\Gamma$ that is proper (the latter condition means that $\lim_{|g|\to\infty}\psi(g)=\infty$). \item[{\rm (iii)}] there exists a sequence of normalized, positive definite functions on $\Gamma$ which vanish at infinity and converge pointwise to $1$. \end{enumerate} \end{theorem}

 There are further characterizations of the Haagerup property -- for example, it is also known that $\Gamma$ has the Haagerup property if and only if it admits a mixing (or $C_0$) representation containing almost invariant vectors \cite{CCJJV01}.
 Since $\Gamma$ is amenable if and only if its left-regular representation admits almost invariant vectors, it follows that amenable (e.g.\ abelian or compact) groups satisfy the Haagerup property.